Hippos is located in a basalt terrain surrounded by cliffs over viewing the Sea of Galilee.

 Sneakers or sandals are not permitted at the dig!
 Nevertheless, we suggest that you bring them for off field activities, crossing water and just for daily life.

 - Gloves – gloves are not a must and will be supplied by the dig but there is nothing that can substitute good sturdy personally fitted gloves.
 Their main aim is to protect the hands from thorns, rocks and injuries but do remember it is hot so don't bring polar gloves.

 - Sun Hat – sun hats or head coverings are important at the dig, if working out of the shade and are essential during the excursions.

 - Sunscreen – bring your preferable sunscreen lotion that suits your skin and lasts in sweat and water.
 You'll be using it while swimming too.

 - Sunglasses – you'll find that good sunglasses an essential item in your kit.
 The sun is harsh and they'll supply a great comfort in the field, traveling and by the sea.

 - Water Bottle – a personal water bottle is recommended.
 We shall supply cold water during the dig but you might find it convenient to fill up a personal bottle and bring it with you to the excursions and weekend traveling.
 We might have some Hippos-Sussita field bottles for sale at a low cost.

-- Swimming Gear – do not forget our leisure time and bring your top of the fashion swimming gear if you wish to enjoy the Kibbutz swimming pool, the Sea of Galilee and even the Mediterranean.
+- Swimming Gear – do not forget our leisure time and bring your top of the fashion swimming gear if you wish to enjoy the Sea of Galilee and even the Mediterranean during the weekends.